seanmorrissey98/GE_Mammography_Classification/README.md

 * Matthews Correlation Coefficient (MCC)
 * Average Accuracy (AVG)

+The fitness functions for this project can be found in the _GE_Mammography_Classification/src/fitness_ folder, along with more information.
 ###### True Positive Rate
 The first fitness function taken into consideration was the true positive rate also known as Sensitivity i.e., the number of correctly identified suspicious areas per segment.
 The equation for the TPR can be seen in the image below.